Skip to main content

 Listening to an event

-Once we have the inventory open, we can listen to any inventory events we like and check if the Inventory#getHolder() returns an instance of our MyInventory.
+Once we have the inventory open, we can listen to any inventory events we like and check if Inventory#getHolder() returns an instance of our MyInventory.

 @EventHandler